 - Court and Judicial Security Plan

-There is an administrative cost of $895 to enroll in certificate program.
+Each individual course has a tuition cost that is due at the time of course registration.
+There is an additional one-time administrative cost of $895 to enroll in this certificate program.
 If you do not complete the certification process in the allotted time or are not approved for the certification, no refund will be given.